mesosphere/dcos-commons/frameworks/elastic/docs/upgrade.md

 ## Rolling Upgrades

+By default, the update strategy is `serial`, which waits for each node to be ready before moving on to the next one.
+But the elasticsearch node being ready doesn't mean all the shards in the indexes are ready.
+This may be an appropriate strategy for test clusters or clusters where writes can be suspended during the upgrade/update process, but for production clusters you may want to use the `safe` strategy.

-By default, the upgrade strategy is `safe`, meaning the operator manually triggers the upgrade for each node, pausing to make sure the deployment is going as planned using `dcos elastic plan show`.
+In the `safe` strategy, the operator manually triggers the upgrade for each node, pausing to make sure the deployment is going as planned using `dcos elastic plan show`.
 The following rolling upgrade process is based on Elastic's own (recommendations for rolling upgrades)[https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html].

 After starting the upgrade process, the plan will await your input to continue:
 ```